bothdev/CUGuide/README.md

   - List and Detail of Job
   - List and Detail of Scholarship
   - Setting has two options change langauge and app color
-  - Notification about news Events, Job, Scholarship.
+  - Notification about news Events, Job, and Scholarship.